PeppyS/peppy.github.io/src/pages/posts/2018-12-01--Code/index.md

 {
 	"data": {
 		"id": "5234563",
 		"content": "So.
-Lets say you’re building a blog, and you want to keep track of comments for each post...", "likes_count": 0,
+Let’s say you’re back-end engineer at a blog company...", "likes_count": 0,
 		"user_id": {
 			"path": "path/to/your/database/users",